Saturday, December 31, 2011

 1975: Paul Kantner and Grace Slick of Jefferson Starship divorced.

-1980: Tim Hardin, folksinger and songwriter, died at age 40 from drugs.
+1980: Tim Hardin, folksinger and songwriter, died at age 39 in Los Angeles from drugs.

-1980: Irving Spice, who played violin for the Monkees and Grover Washington, Jr., died.
+1980: Irving Spice, who played violin for the Monkees and Grover Washington, Jr., died in New York City.

 1990: Elton John led the way on the Adult Contemporary chart for a third week with "You Gotta' Love Someone".

-1994: Lisa "Left-Eye" Lopes pled guilty to arson charges for setting fire to and destroying boyfriend Andre Rison's $1 million Atlanta mansion.
+1994: Lisa "Left-Eye" Lopes pleaded guilty to arson charges for setting fire to and destroying boyfriend Andre Rison's $1 million Atlanta mansion.

 2000: A federal appeals court ruled that Nicholas Kussbaum, bassist for Steppenwolf, could continue to bill himself as a former member of the group.
 John Kay, lead singer of the group, tried to enforce a 1980 contract in which Kussbaum agreed not to emphasize his ties with the group.